awsdocs/amazon-cloudwatch-events-user-guide/doc_source/LogASGroupState.md

 You can run an AWS Lambda function that logs an event whenever an Auto Scaling group launches or terminates an Amazon EC2 instance and whether the launch or terminate event was successful\.

-For additional CloudWatch Events scenarios using Auto Scaling events, see [Getting CloudWatch Events When Your Auto Scaling Group Scales](http://docs.aws.amazon.com/autoscaling/latest/userguide/cloud-watch-events.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For information about additional CloudWatch Events scenarios using Amazon EC2 Auto Scaling events, see [Getting CloudWatch Events When Your Auto Scaling Group Scales](http://docs.aws.amazon.com/autoscaling/latest/userguide/cloud-watch-events.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Step 1: Create an AWS Lambda Function<a name="as-create-lambda-function"></a>

-Create a Lambda function to log the scale out and scale in events for your Auto Scaling group\.
-You specify this function when you create your rule\.
+Create a Lambda function to log the scale\-out and scale\-in events for your Auto Scaling group\.
+Specify this function when you create your rule\.

 **To create a Lambda function**

 1. Open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.

-1. If you are new to Lambda, you see a welcome page; choose **Get Started Now**; otherwise, choose **Create a Lambda function**\.
+1. If you are new to Lambda, you see a welcome page\.
+Choose **Get Started Now**\.
+Otherwise, choose **Create a Lambda function**\.

-1. On the **Select blueprint** page, type `hello` for the filter, and then choose the **hello\-world** blueprint\.
+1. On the **Select blueprint** page, type `hello` for the filter and choose the **hello\-world** blueprint\.

 1. On the **Configure triggers** page, choose **Next**\.

 1. On the **Configure function** page, do the following:

-   1. Type a name and description for the Lambda function\. \(For example, name the function "LogAutoScalingEvent"\.\)
+   1. Type a name and description for the Lambda function\.
+For example, name the function "LogAutoScalingEvent"\.

    1. Edit the sample code for the Lambda function\.
 For example: